Data File Updated: Sunday, June 18, 2017

 Umiak Plasma Focus

 The standard SR version of the plasma focus armed Umiak vessels well before the start of the Great War.
-The remarkable sophistication of the weapon (which the Loroi have been unable to copy) leads Loroi intelligence to believe that the Umiak did not invent it themselves, but rather obtained the design from a third party, perhaps one of their unknown client states.
+The remarkable sophistication of the weapon (which the Loroi have been unable to directly copy) leads Loroi intelligence to believe that the Umiak did not invent it themselves, but rather obtained the design from a third party, perhaps one of their unknown client states.
 Though devastating at close range, the SR focus has significant range limitations, and so several years into the war the Umiak introduced the MR version, which increased effective range at the expense of lower maximum damage.

 Historian Plasma Array

 The Historian version of the plasma focus uses a different focusing mechanism than the Umiak version, and has significantly longer range.
 It can also be fired in multiple different modes: a normal mode effective over long range, an overloaded mode for maximum damage at closer ranges, and in a pulsed mode for point-defense.

 When the Historians gave the Loroi the plans for a dumbed-down version of their plasma focus, it was still too advanced for the Loroi to copy exactly; they could only get it to work in short bursts.
 The result was the Loroi pulse cannon, which sends multiple pulses of plasma down the carrier wave to the target; it doesn't do as much damage as the Umiak plasma focus, and the damage is highly variable, but it can do significant damage at much longer ranges.
 Currently the premier Loroi heavy weapon, the pulse cannon is effective both at overloading defensive screens and at damaging armor.

 Plasma Beam Damage by Weapon Type and Distance